Infinite critical boson non-Fermi liquid on heterostructure interfaces

 We consider the heterostructure interfaces with both itinerant electrons and magnetism.
 The itinerant electrons can arise from the interfacial reconstruction and the charge transfer from the bulk for polar-non-polar interfaces~\cite{Hwang2012}, or simply from the metallic side of the heterostructure.
-The magnetism could come from the Mott inside of the heterostructure or arise from the enhanced correlation at the interfaces.
+The magnetism comes from the Mott insulating inside of the heterostructure or arise from the enhanced correlation at the interfaces.
 One of the key ingredients at many interfaces, as mentioned, is the breaking of the spatial inversion symmetry.
 While this renders a Rashba spin-orbit coupling for the itinerant electrons, the Fermi surface is most likely still present and the itinerant electrons remain in the metallic phase.
-For the magnetism, however, one immediate effect is the introduction of the Dzyaloshinskii-Moriya interaction between the magnetic degrees of freedom~\cite{RMP2017,Dzyaloshinsky1958,Moriya1960}.
-With the Dzyaloshinskii-Moriya interaction, the interfacial magnetism can display a distinct behavior around the quantum phase transition.
-In contrast to the conventional antiferromagnetic quantum criticality, the magnetic order parameter fluctuation is dominated by the critical boson modes on a continuously degenerated minima~\cite{Sur2019}.
-This continuously degenerate bosonic minima induced quantum critical phenomena have aroused extensive attention from the theoretical aspects~\cite{Xiaotian2021,Lake2021,Tsvelik2021,Ku2021}.
+For magnetism, however, one immediate effect is the introduction of the Dzyaloshinskii-Moriya(DM) interaction between the magnetic degrees of freedom~\cite{RMP2017,Dzyaloshinsky1958,Moriya1960}.
+With the DM interaction, the interfacial magnetism can display a distinct behavior around the quantum phase transition.
+In contrast to the conventional AFM quantum criticality, the magnetic order parameter fluctuation is dominated by the critical boson modes on a continuously degenerated minima~\cite{Sur2019}.
+This continuously degenerated bosonic minima induced quantum critical phenomena have aroused extensive attention from the theoretical aspects~\cite{Zhang2023,Lake2021,Tsvelik2021,Ku2021}.
 In this paper, we consider a quantum critical metal with itinerant magnetism due to strong electron correlation at the two-dimensional (2D) oxide interface.
 The itinerant electrons are strongly coupled with the critical bosonic contour in 2D.
-We adopt a self-consistent renormalization method to tame the critical fluctuation of the magnetic moments and study the physical property of the electrons.
-We show that the electronic state enters a unconventional non-Fermi liquid by evaluating the temperature dependence of the resistivity at low-energy.
+It is shown that, when the radius boson contour is much smaller than the Fermi momentum, there exists an interesting crossover regime where the dynamical critical exponent ${z=3}$ instead of ${z=2}$.
+Due to the large effective dimensions ${d+z}$ in this crossover regime, we adopt a self-consistent renormalization method to tame the critical fluctuation of the magnetic moments and study the physical property of the electrons.
+We show that the electronic state enters an unconventional non-Fermi liquid by evaluating the temperature dependence of the resistivity at low energy.
 The interfacial magnetism can be deciphered by the neutron scattering experiment whose spectral weight is proposed to be divergent around the critical boson contour.
-Finally, we analyze the effect of external magnetic field and the property of the field-tuned QCP.
+Finally, we analyze the effect of the external magnetic field and the property of the field-tuned QCP.